 #2 – Grammar

-Sometimes, we get so absorbed in the ideas we wish to convey through our language that we lose sight of the grammatical rules it must conform to.
+Sometimes, we get so absorbed in the idea we wish to convey through our language that we lose sight of the grammatical rules it must conform to.
 ProWritingAid not only spots your grammatical mistakes – it teaches you the underlying rules to deepen your knowledge.

 #3 – Overused Words